vfurkanguner/how-to-ace-frontend-interviews/README.md

 # How to ace frontend interviews? ⚡️

-Hey there 👋🏻

 ### TL;DR
-#### There are 10 hands-on front end interview questions in this repo.
+#### There are 10 hands-on front end interview questions & answers in this repo.
 #### Topics related to JavaScript, DOM mutation, React, React Hooks.

+##### Do you know how to prepare for a front-end interview?
+Cause I didn't.

+Hey there 👋🏻

 Many sites today are generating interview questions about algorithms and data types.
 But such heavy operations are not done on the front-end side.
 Front-end developers should pay more attention to the UI/UX or front-end.

 While I was preparing for a front-end position interview, I've worked on very complex algorithms.
 However, when I went thorough the interview, the questions asked to me were mostly about "How to implement this feature without package?", "Filtering something", "Fetch & show some data in React"...
 I realized that while solving even the simplest questions, I did it in more complex ways.

-So I've decided to prepare practical questions for front-end interviews so that you don't have the same problems.
+So I've decided to prepare practical questions & answers for front-end interviews so that you don't have the same problems.
 There are 10 questions right now, but I'll add more over time.
 Topics are as follows:

 ## JavaScript 3 questions: